NUMBUKU/neural_networking/README.md

 cross entropy: $$\mathcal{L} = -y_{pred}·ln(y) - (1 - y_{pred})·ln(1 - y)$$
 MAPD: $$\mathcal{L} = 100\left\lvert{{y_{pred}-y \over y_{pred}}}\right\rvert$$

-Here, y~pred~ is the expected output and y is the output of the net.
+Here, y<sub>pred</sub> is the expected output and y is the output of the net.

 ## neural_networking::ANN
 Your good old Artificial Neural Network.
 It is also the parent class of all the other types.
 An ANN called net with one input and one neuron would be defined like this: